chipweinberger/flutter_pcm_sound/README.md

 ## Example App

-Enable just the platforms you need.
+Enable the platforms you need.

 ```
 cd ./example